How to protect your hearing this Fourth of July

 - Eardrum perforation (rare)

-If you think you have noise-induced hearing loss after attending a fireworks display, be sure to see a hearing care professional.
-And don’t worry; you can still be patriotic this Fourth of July while protecting your hearing from the eardrum-shattering booms.
+If you think you have noise-induced hearing loss after attending a fireworks display, see a hearing care professional - you can find a clinic in our extensive directory.
+And don’t worry; you can still have fun this Fourth of July while protecting your hearing from the eardrum-shattering booms.
 Protecting your hearing now will enable you to enjoy the sounds of the fireworks for years to come.